Return to Practice (all fields of nursing practice)

 This programme brings together learners from a range of backgrounds, to study together, creating a vibrant, challenging and supportive learning experience.

-References should be received as close to your application submission as possible.
-These references should not be from family members or close friends.
+*References should not be from family members or close friends.

 |Indicative price for stand-alone module||

 International students: £2,275 - this is part-time study and therefore cannot provide sponsorship for Tier 4.